 There were no appointments scheduled for the second hour so Mick asked me to assess his lower back.
 He had strained his back when he was hoovering (possible mechanism of injury) on the previous Sunday afternoon (3/7).
 I was a bit taken aback as I wasn’t expecting to get involved quite so quickly.
 We went through the subjective assessment.
-After further discussion he mentioned that went out earlier that day.
+After further discussion he mentioned that he went out running earlier that day.
 He hadn’t run for a very long time and found it really hard and challenging.
 His lungs would have worked really hard and so would the other muscles involved in respiration during hard exercise (the other possible mechanism of injury).
 Mick also mentioned that a felt a pain/ache in the L2, L3 area.
-During the objective assessment of the Lumbar spine we discovered that there was stiffness on lateral flexion of on the left side of the body.
+During the objective assessment of the Lumbar spine we discovered that there was stiffness on lateral flexion on the left side of the body.
 There were no issues with lateral flexion on the right side of the body.
 During flexion of the torso Mick couldn’t achieve the end range (touching toes), which he doesn’t normally find difficult.
 There were no issues with back extension.

 Mick had given me some clues to help me out as I wasn’t completely confident.
-He suggested that the strained muscle was probably the Quadratus Lumborum.
+He suggested that the strained muscle was probably the quadratus lumborum.
 I wasn’t 100% sure of the muscle’s actions but had a reasonable idea of where in the body it was situated.
 And because of its location I guessed that it would be involved in lateral flexion, back extension and possibly flexion.
 Mick encouraged me to palpate the soft tissue in the lower back area and to palpate the spinous process of the Lumbar area.
 I also palpated the Iliac Crest – remembering that L4 was situated in line with the top of the iliac crest.
 He did not feel any pain or discomfort during palpation of the vertebrae.

 I palpated the left side of his lower back from the Iliac Crest up to the ribs.
-I found a very tense area and a number trigger points in the Quadratus Lumborum – just under the ribs, medial to the spine.
+I found a very tense area and a number trigger points in the quadratus lumborum – just under the ribs, medial to the spine.
 I performed soft tissue massage applying effleurage, petrissage, deeper effleurage and the Neuromuscular technique to work out the trigger points.
-One of the trigger points just under the diaphragm was particular painful and sensitive.
+One of the trigger points just under the diaphragm was particularly painful and sensitive.
 I finished the massage with effleurage.
 I felt quite confident with the techniques that I applied.
 I enjoy performing massage and take great pride in helping ease client’s aches and pains.
 Mick gave me some constructive feedback.
-I told me not to be afraid to apply more pressure when exploring the soft tissue during palpation.
+He told me not to be afraid to apply more pressure when exploring the soft tissue during palpation.
 He said that the pressure applied during the massage was good.

 I realised that I had forgotten to clear the joints above and below during the objective assessment.
-So I should have cleared the Shoulder and the hip joint.
+So I should have cleared the shoulder and the hip joint.

-The injury was in the acute phase – the bleeding had stopped and the inflammation process had started.
+The injury was in the inflammation phase – the bleeding had stopped and the inflammation process had started.
 Inflammation was present in the middle of the hamstring.
 I was quite excited to see a good example of a hamstring tear.
 I knew from the signs and symptoms, the pain sensations described by the client and from the appearance of the back of the thigh, that it was a hamstring tear.

 Mick applied superficial massage and acupuncture to speed up tissue healing of the injury.
 He inserted one needle just above the back of the knee, one needle in the middle of the semitendinosus muscle and 3 needles near the origin (tendon at the ischial tuberosity).
-He asked me to twisting the needle in the middle of the semitendinosus, where inflammation was present, to hear the squeaking and not the muscle ‘grabbing’ the needle.
+He asked me to twist the needle in the middle of the semitendinosus, where inflammation was present, to hear the squeaking and note the muscle ‘grabbing’ the needle.
 Acupuncture causes mild trauma in the muscle and tendon to encourage new blood to get into the tissue with new cells to help speed up the healing process.
 He brought out an Electroacupuncture Scope and fixed one connector to the needle above the back of the knee and another connector to one of the needles under the gluteal fold.
-I was going to ask Mick why he was using this particular modality but It occurred to me that he was applying an electrical pulse into the tissue to generate heat, to improve vasodilation so that the blood could bring new cells, nutrients and remove waste products via the lymphatic system.
+I was going to ask Mick why he was using this particular modality but it then occurred to me that he was applying an electrical pulse into the tissue to generate heat, to improve vasodilation so that the blood could bring new cells, nutrients and remove waste products via the lymphatic system.
 He applied the acupuncture treatment for 5 minutes.
 After the treatment he advised the client to rest the leg and keep it straight in order to keep the muscle fibres lengthened, rather than sitting with the leg bent (knee flexed).
 When I mentioned to Mick the reasons why I believed he was applying this modality of treatment, he confirmed that I was correct in my assumption.
 After the treatment the bruising had begun to dissipate and the inflammation had reduced.
 It was wonderful to see an improvement in the client’s range of motion in knee flexion.
-There was less stiffness and the Client walked without a limp.
+There was less stiffness and the client walked out of the clinic room without a limp.

 He booked the client an appointment for next Wednesday so that I can see the progression of the healing process a week later.